-Australia, Farm Work and Me.
+Australia, Farm Work and Me with Jodie J.

 Global Traveller Jodie.
 J reveals her farm work experience whilst on her working holiday in Australia to get her second year visa.